gvanhorn38/crowdsourcing/README.md

 ## Visualize the Raw Dataset

 It is recommended to visualize the raw worker annotations to ensure that you constructed the dataset format correctly.
-We will convert the data into a COCO representation and visualize the annotations using the [Annotation Tools](https://github.com/visipedia/annotation_tools) repo.
+We will convert the raw dataset into a COCO representation and visualize the annotations using the [Annotation Tools](https://github.com/visipedia/annotation_tools) repo.
 Note that you need to have a `url` field for each image in order to visualize the dataset.

 The following python code will convert your dataset to the COCO format and save it to the path stored in the `RAW_COCO_DATASET` variable: